-The record of historical land-uses in the Project Site suggests the alluvial sediments that once formed the surface have been substantially altered, which could include off-site removal, being intermixed with imported sediments, or simply displaced within the parcel being developed.
-As a result of these activities, fill sediments are very likely to characterize the setting immediately beneath the pavement or extant building foundations within the Project Site.
-The fill sediments have likely replaced, either partially or fully, the Pleistocene-aged deposits that once formed the surface and have the potential to contain Native American archaeological resources.
-It has been demonstrated at some sites in the greater Los Angeles area that Native American artifacts can be preserved and recovered from within sediments designated as fill, but in each of these examples this occurs when there is an underlying deposit preserved within the naturally deposited sediments.
+The record of historical land uses in the Project Site, coupled with the data from the Geotechnical Report, suggests that the native surficial sediments have been almost totally altered by historical developments, indicated by the presence of 11 feet of fill within the Project Site.
+The fill sediments cap the naturally deposited sediments beneath and have likely replaced, either partially or fully, the Pleistocene-age deposits that once formed the surface.
+It has been demonstrated at some sites in the greater Los Angeles area that Native American artifacts can be preserved and recovered from within sediments designated as fill, but in the most often cited examples this occurs when there is an underlying deposit preserved within the naturally deposited sediments.
 Given that the surface of the Project Site has been completely developed, Native American archaeological deposits that may have once been on the surface or shallowly buried are less likely to have been preserved, and if they are, they would be identified as isolated objects that have been moved from their original locations.
 Based strictly on the age of sedimentary deposits in the underlying sediments that are described by regional geologic mapping, a deeply buried Native American archaeological site is very unlikely to be present in the older Pleistocene sedimentary units.
-This assessment is based primarily on regional geological mapping, which may not reflect smaller scale variations within the Project Site.
-The geotechnical report reviewed for this project does not contain sufficient information to confirm the presence of fill within the Project Site, but the looser sediments noted as being present in the geotechnical testing are indicative of fill.